ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 [Typical 32GB uSD at Amazon](https://www.amazon.com/s?k=32gb+microsd&i=electronics&crid=221J1V0JO07YL&sprefix=32gb+microsd%2Celectronics%2C104&ref=nb_sb_noss) - from $7 ea.

-Next we have to load the RPi operating system on to the card.
+Next we have to load the RPi operating system onto the card.
 I download the [**Raspberry Pi OS Desktop version**](https://www.raspberrypi.com/software/operating-systems/) as it is smaller but supports full desktop when i use VNC to access the RPi.
 However, I save download time and uSD space as this doesn't have all the extra desktop applications of the larger version.

 Now you'll want to copy the downloaded image to the new uSD card.
 The Raspberry Pi site offers solutions/tools for doing this from any Operating System you may be working from.
 To quote their site: [Raspberry Pi Imager](https://www.raspberrypi.com/software/) is the quick and easy way to install an operating system to a microSD card ready to use with your Raspberry Pi.